Best treadmills for indoor running and walking workouts 2024

 In early 2024, BowFlex filed for bankruptcy.
 However, the brand was acquired by Johnson Health Tech.
 As this treadmill relies on the company's JRNY workout app, we confirmed with a representative that the BowFlex "product lineup is fully intact," and the JRNY app won't be discontinued in the immediate future.

 This high-end machine is as big and sturdy (or even more so) than what you’d see at your gym.
-The running surface is roomy and comfortable, while the huge 22-inch touchscreen makes viewing workouts a pleasure.
+I found the running surface to be roomy and comfortable, and the huge 22-inch touchscreen makes viewing workouts a pleasure.
 Not only that, connect your streaming services through the JRNY app, and you can watch Netflix or Disney Plus while running.

-Speaking of the JRNY app, it's required, though the treadmill comes with a two-month free trial.
-JRNY doesn’t offer live studio sessions or community features like Peloton, but it does have plenty of on-demand and adaptive workouts.
+Speaking of the JRNY app, it's required to get the most from the machine, though the treadmill comes with a two-month free trial.
+JRNY doesn’t offer live studio sessions or community features like Peloton, but it does have plenty of on-demand and adaptive workouts along with scenic runs.
+You can also link the treadmill directly to apps like Zwift, though you have to run these on a separate tablet.

 - Read more in our Bowflex Treadmill 22 review